 I know this will probably come as a big surprise to you all, but there is no nature in London, I know—crazy.
-Coming from the best mountain town in the world (I may be a little bias, but we’ll look past that, I promise it’s the best) I have ample access to nature, mountains, waterfalls, trees, animals and clean air.
+Coming from the best mountain town in the world (I may be a little biased, but we’ll look past that, I promise it’s the best) I have ample access to nature, mountains, waterfalls, trees, animals and clean air.

 All of my life I thought that I wanted to escape this, to send off in to the big city and experience the glamorous life of access to actual restaurants, plays, clubs and high rises, but let me tell you: I could not have been more wrong.
 Don’t get me wrong, I love the city, especially London, and all of the super cool experiences I have access to.
 However, there’s nothing like getting up in the morning and going for a hike or a walk around the lake or even seeing a forest from your window as you drive to class.